Dollar Tree (NASDAQ:DLTR) Releases FY 2022 Earnings Guidance

+Dollar Tree (NASDAQ:DLTR – Get Rating) last announced its earnings results on Wednesday, March 2nd.
+The company reported $2.01 earnings per share for the quarter, topping analysts’ consensus estimates of $1.77 by $0.24.
+Dollar Tree had a return on equity of 18.07% and a net margin of 5.05%.
+The firm had revenue of $7.08 billion for the quarter, compared to the consensus estimate of $7.12 billion.
+During the same quarter in the previous year, the business earned $2.13 EPS.
+The company’s revenue was up 4.6% compared to the same quarter last year.
+As a group, research analysts expect that Dollar Tree will post 7.91 EPS for the current fiscal year.

-In other Dollar Tree news, insider David A. Jacobs sold 3,395 shares of the firm’s stock in a transaction that occurred on Thursday, January 6th.
-The shares were sold at an average price of $143.00, for a total value of $485,485.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-1.20% of the stock is currently owned by company insiders.
+In other Dollar Tree news, insider David A. Jacobs sold 3,395 shares of the company’s stock in a transaction dated Thursday, January 6th.
+The stock was sold at an average price of $143.00, for a total value of $485,485.00.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+1.20% of the stock is owned by corporate insiders.

-A number of large investors have recently modified their holdings of the stock.
-Forum Financial Management LP bought a new stake in Dollar Tree during the fourth quarter worth approximately $247,000.
-Comerica Bank boosted its holdings in Dollar Tree by 16.3% during the fourth quarter.
-Comerica Bank now owns 62,960 shares of the company’s stock worth $8,270,000 after buying an additional 8,827 shares in the last quarter.
-NewEdge Advisors LLC bought a new stake in Dollar Tree during the fourth quarter worth approximately $857,000.
-Virtu Financial LLC bought a new stake in Dollar Tree during the fourth quarter worth approximately $730,000.
-Finally, Toroso Investments LLC boosted its holdings in Dollar Tree by 7.0% during the fourth quarter.
-Toroso Investments LLC now owns 7,503 shares of the company’s stock worth $1,054,000 after buying an additional 490 shares in the last quarter.
-Hedge funds and other institutional investors own 92.75% of the company’s stock.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
+Parametric Portfolio Associates LLC increased its stake in Dollar Tree by 28.9% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 625,705 shares of the company’s stock worth $87,924,000 after acquiring an additional 140,133 shares during the last quarter.
+Comerica Bank boosted its holdings in shares of Dollar Tree by 16.3% in the 4th quarter.
+Comerica Bank now owns 62,960 shares of the company’s stock worth $8,270,000 after purchasing an additional 8,827 shares in the last quarter.
+Allstate Corp boosted its holdings in shares of Dollar Tree by 248.6% in the 4th quarter.
+Allstate Corp now owns 16,822 shares of the company’s stock worth $2,364,000 after purchasing an additional 11,996 shares in the last quarter.
+Integrated Wealth Concepts LLC boosted its holdings in shares of Dollar Tree by 2.2% in the 4th quarter.
+Integrated Wealth Concepts LLC now owns 7,619 shares of the company’s stock worth $1,071,000 after purchasing an additional 162 shares in the last quarter.
+Finally, Toroso Investments LLC boosted its holdings in shares of Dollar Tree by 7.0% in the 4th quarter.
+Toroso Investments LLC now owns 7,503 shares of the company’s stock worth $1,054,000 after purchasing an additional 490 shares in the last quarter.
+Institutional investors and hedge funds own 92.75% of the company’s stock.

 Dollar Tree, Inc owns and operates discount variety stores offering merchandise at the fixed prices.
 It operates through Dollar Tree and Family Dollar segments.
 The Dollar Tree segment includes operations under Dollar Tree and Dollar Tree Canada brands, with its distribution centers in the United States and in Canada.